ChickTechRDU/rpi-wordpress-screen/README.md

 > For full documentation of the Wordpress API, see: https://developer.wordpress.org/rest-api/

 The Wordpress API can do just about anything we want with our blog.
 Let's explore!

+Copy the below program in your IDE.
+Make sure you replace the $username variable with your own username

 ```python
 # Program 2.2.1